-Defendant's Purported Virus or Bacteria Exclusion Fails
+Defendant's Purported Pollution and Virus Exclusions Fail

-72. Moreover, to the extent that Defendant may attempt to rely on "Exclusion of Loss Due to Virus or Bacteria" (Ex.
-A, p.
-62) (Form CP01400706), this exclusion is ineffective for numerous reasons.

-73. First, Defendant's Policy grants coverages including those listed above (among others) and then impermissibly attempts to take coverage away by hopelessly overbroad purported exclusionary language, which introduces ambiguity into the Policy that must be construed against Defendant.

-74. As alleged above, under the Closure Order Basis for Coverage this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
-Any other reading of such an exclusion is impermissibly overbroad and unenforceable.

-75. Secondly, even if a virus exclusion was somehow enforceable, it must be narrowly construed under Illinois law.
-The following illustrates a non-exclusive list of why Defendant's purported virus exclusion fails as to all theories of coverage, including the Scientific Basis for Coverage:
+- 74. Moreover, to the extent that Defendant may attempt to rely on a "Pollution" exclusion (Ex.
+A1, p.
+40; Ex.
+A2, p.
+44) (Special Property Coverage Form SS 00 07 07 05, p.
+17-18 of 25) and "Fungi, Bacteria or Virus Exclusion" (Ex.
+A1, p.
+90; Ex.
+A2, p.
+94) (Special Property Coverage Form SS 40 93 07 05), those exclusions are ineffective for numerous reasons. - 75.
+First, Defendant's Policy grants coverages including those listed above as well as Limited Fungi, Bacteria or Virus Coverage (among others) and then impermissibly attempts to take coverage away by hopelessly overbroad purported exclusionary language, which introduces ambiguity into the Policy that must be construed against Defendant. - 76.
+As alleged above, under the Closure Order Basis for Coverage, these exclusions do not and cannot function as against claims for physical loss and damage caused by Closure Orders, not by a virus or pollution.
+Any other reading of such an exclusion is impermissibly overbroad and unenforceable. - 77.
+Secondly, even if a virus or pollution exclusion were somehow enforceable, it must be narrowly construed under Illinois law.
+The following illustrates a non-exclusive list of why Defendant's purported exclusions fail as to all theories of coverage, including the Scientific Basis for Coverage: - a.

-- a.
 "It is the insurer's burden to affirmatively demonstrate the applicability of an exclusion."
 Pekin Insurance Co. v.
 Miller, 367 Ill.
 App.
 3d 263, 267 (Ill.
 App.
 Ct.
 2006). - b.
 When an insurer relies upon exclusionary policy language to deny or limit coverage, the language's application to the facts must be clear and free from doubt.
 Cohen Furniture Co. v.
 St. Paul Insurance Co. of Illinois, 214 Ill.
 App.
 3d 408, 412-13 (Ill.
 App.
 Ct.
 1991).
-The language here is neither clear nor free from doubt given the language of the Policy granting broad and numerous coverages, when weighed against the facts and science and all of the issues put into contention by the Closure Orders compelling Plaintiff's shutdown, and Defendant's factual denials that any of this presents "direct physical loss" or damage. - c.
+The language here is neither clear nor free from doubt given the language of the Policy granting broad and numerous coverages, including for virus, when weighed against the facts and science and all of the issues put into contention by the Closure Orders compelling Plaintiff's shutdown, and Defendant's factual denials that any of this presents "direct physical loss or physical damage." - c.
 In situations where insurance policy language is ambiguous or uncertain, then that language must be construed in favor of the insured and against the insurer who wrote the policy language at issue.
 Outboard Marine Corp. v.
-Liberty Mutual Insurance Co., 154 III.
-2d 90, 108-09 (III.
+Liberty Mutual Insurance Co., 154 Ill.
+2d 90, 108-09 (Ill.
 1992). - d.
 When a question arises as to coverage where more than one cause contributed to a loss, some of which are covered and some of which may be excluded under a policy, courts will narrowly construe the exclusion language, as it is in derogation of coverage.
 Bozek v.
-Erie Insurance Group, 46 N.E.3d 362, 368 (III.
+Erie Insurance Group, 46 N.E.3d 362, 368 (Ill.
 App.
 Ct.
 2015).